-While a dog won’t necessarily pant every time he is sick, it’s a pretty good indication that something is wrong.
+While a dog won’t necessarily pant every time he is sick, your dog’s behavior is a pretty good indication that an underlying condition may be present.
 Humans have muscles that allow them to cough with relative ease when compared to canines, so people don’t tend to pant unless their in respiratory distress.
 Dogs, while they can cough, have a harder time doing so voluntarily, thus illnesses can be very uncomfortable for them.
 Panting, in addition to regulating the body temperature, can offer a soothing, rhythmic cycle for an ill dog, helping them to rest and regain their strength.
 Panting can also point to more serious issues, however, so be on the lookout for these warning signs:

 - Discolored gums or tongue: If your pup is panting and you notice that their gums, tongue, or inner mouth looks blue (less blood circulation than they need) or overly red (inflamed or infected), the panting is likely secondary to another medical issue.

 - Panting when resting and relaxed: If your dog doesn’t have an existing illness and you notice them panting quickly, wheezing, or in respiratory discomfort, they’re having other health problems that definitely need to be looked at by a vet.
 If you and your dog are comfortable doing so, you can also gently put your ear against their side to listen for wheezing or crackling when he breathes.